 Sell Physical Products

 Getting into selling physical products can get tricky between comparing the cost to make, market and ship your product.
 You want to make a profit!

 For most bloggers, the beauty in dealing only in digital products and services is the simplest and easiest way to earn money (without having to deal with physical products).

 However, whether the products are made by you or by someone else, it is possible to make money by selling products right on your blog (or through online retailers like Amazon or Etsy).

 Some bloggers also choose to join MLMs (multi-level marketing) and highlight the products on their site.
-Here is an article with more information on the pros ad cons.
+The validity of MLMs is quite a controversy among Facebook groups.